By: Dr. Beth Templin

 The most interesting thing I learned about cognitive reserve and its ability to stave off the signs and symptoms of dementia, came from a study where people were found to have the brain structure of an Alzheimer's patient at the time of death, but did not exhibit any of the symptoms of the disease while they were still alive.
 This was due to the Cognitive Reserve they built up during their lives.

 Physical exercise, specifically aerobic exercise is also beneficial for good brain health.
 When you participate in aerobic activity, you increase blood flow to the brain, helping to bring in nutrients and promote a healthy brain.

 The combination of learning or participating in mental challenges while exercising has shown to be even more effective when the two are combined together.
 This is because when you are exercising, you have increased focus and attention.

 The good news is that according to Harvard Health, the brain is able to change and grow well into old age.
 The older the individual becomes, the more effort is required to make those changes, so it's best to start early, before you ever notice a decline.

 Ready to work on your mental and physical fitness this year?
-Try out our All Star class, which offers a great mix of both!
+Try out our group exercise classes, which offers a great mix of both!